Munitions

 Freedom-class Littoral Combat Ship, Freedom-variant littoral combat ship, Naval SystemsFreedom-class Littoral Combat ShipFreedom-variant littoral combat ship

-USS Sioux City is listed with MK 50 Honeywell torpedoes in its armament summary.
+NAVSEA's USS Sioux City historical evaluation lists MK 50 Honeywell torpedoes in the Freedom-class ship's armament snapshot.

 Sources: USS Sioux City Naval Historical Evaluation